froatsnook/meteor-shopify/README.md

 ```

 ## Get All
-The Shopify API limits some calls, like `getOrders` to 250 items.
+The Shopify API limits some calls, such as `getOrders`, to 250 items.
 Get All methods are also defined for such methods in order to automate the work of counting the collection, fetching the pages individually, and then concatenating the results.

 ```javascript
 var allOpenOrders = api.getAllOrders();